SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 The docker image for `pmccabe_visualizer` https://github.com/SergeyIvanov87/pmccabe_visualizer

-The service is supposed to monitor cyclomatic complexity of a C/C++ project
+The service is supposed to monitor cyclomatic complexity of a C/C++ project.

 The service implementation is still in progress and it has the very limited functionality.
 The service is available as a `copilot`-based feature which has named `pmccabe_collector`.
 Only `pmccabe_collector` local-machine (Linux tested only) docker image is shipping at the moment.